aviaryan/awesome-no-login-web-apps/README.md

 * [Vubey](https://vubey.yt/) - Download mp3 from youtube, soundcloud etc in various audio quality (bitrates)
 * [Seedr](https://www.seedr.cc/) `[Account]` - Cloud Based Torrent Downloader.
 Limited to multiple torrents of total size of 2 gb in free account.
 Unlimited bandwidth.
 500mb increase on contributing a new user
 * [Fuge.it](https://fuge.it/) `[Account]` - Web torrent client.
 Free tier limited to 2 simulataneous torrents of max size 2gb in free account, 10gb storage, 10 gb bandwidth/month
+* [Direct Torrents](http://www.direct-torrents.com/) - Download torrent files faster and safer as direct download with 10GB max size of torrent and comfortable bandwidth

 ### Security and Cryptography